 Kansas City has a rich architectural history, from the art deco stylings of its Power & Light Building downtown, to the contemporary art centers, museums, and stadiums which define our current era.
 Earlier this year, we put together a world map of Zahner projects.
 After populating the map (and there’s still more projects to add), we realized that there are quite a few architectural projects worth talking about in Kansas City.

 Below we’ve highlighted some of the best examples architectural facades, roofs, enclosures, canopies, and even some artworks that we’ve engineered and fabricated across the Kansas City architectural landscape.

 1. Bartle Hall Sky Stations

 Perhaps one of the most exciting installations of a fabricated artwork in Kansas City, the Bartle Hall Sky Stations by R.M Fischer were installed by Zahner two decades ago using a Sikorsky helicopter.
-Last year, Zahner was selected to provide maintenance to the sculptures, giving the team a close look at the pieces.
+In 2015, Zahner was selected to provide maintenance to the sculptures, giving the team a close look at the pieces.
 The fabricated aluminum and stainless steel artworks are in good shape, even after many years of exposure to the elements.

 2. Power & Light Utility Bridge